 Example: "It's been a tough week at work.
 I need to get jiggy with it."

 A greeting.
 When you mean to say "wassup" (i.e. "what's up with you?") but that just seems like too much mouth exercise.

 Weirdly, it's not (usually) meant as an insult.
 If somebody is bugging, they're behaving in unfamiliar ways that concern you.
 You want them to stop, or at least explain why they're acting so darn crazy.

 Example: "You okay?
 Why are you bugging out?"

 Open up a can of…

-Somebody got on your wrong side and they’re going to regret it.
-It doesn’t necessarily mean a physical scuffle is on the horizon.
+Somebody got on your wrong side and they're going to regret it.
+This 90s slang term doesn't necessarily mean a physical scuffle is on the horizon.
 That can of butt-kicking might just translate as a verbal lashing.

 Example: "He broke my GameBoy, so I'm about to open up a can on him."

 You go, girl!